nipponwfm/azurlane-gacha-simulator/README.md

 # azurlane-gacha-simulator
-not done yet, this is version before Mamagi Reun EN right now, website hasn't responsive at all
+not done yet, this is version before Mamagi Reun EN
+<br> right now, website hasn't responsive at all